Freedom Seen through the Car Windshield

 During the early time of my life in Atlanta, every day driving home, I would take a right turn at the traffic signal near Freedom Park.
 Other than that one turn, my route home was a straight one.
 Due to my busy schedule, I would frequently pass through that area late in the night.

-Close to the traffic signal where I often had to stop and wait for the light to change, was a gigantic stone on which the name of the park was carved.
+Close to the traffic signal where I often had to stop and wait for the light to change, there was a gigantic stone on which the name of the park was carved.
 While I would wait for the traffic signal, I often would look at the park briefly through the front windshield of my car.

 The name of the park sounded interesting, but unfortunately, due to a rising slope close to the street, my view of the park was completely blocked.
 The realm beyond the stone sign was an unexplored world to me